 In 2020, the Association received cash from the homeowners intended to assist the Association's maintenance and administrative personnel, who volunteered to be quarantined inside the village, during this pandemic.
 The cash collected has been recorded as part of the liabilities of the Association and is decreased upon disbursement of subsidy to the in-housed employees.
-Total collections as of December 31, 2020 amounted to P2.89 million.
-The balance of payable relating to these collections as of December 31, 2020 amounted to nil.
+Total collections as of December 31, 2021 and December 31, 2020 amounted to nil and \$\frac{1}{2}\$2.89 million, respectively.
+The balance of payable relating to these collections amounted to nil for both years.